Wednesday, March 26, 2014

 I quickly moved on to musky silver-skinned mackerel and pungent creamy sea urchin.
 It was literally love at first bite.

-For my first sushi stop motion animated video I prepare Tuna Nigiri Sushi.
+For my first sushi stop-motion animated video, I prepared Tuna Nigiri Sushi.
 It's a gateway sushi that most novices start with.
 But it's also sushi that's highly prized when done right.
-I was spoiled in my first sushi dining experiences, but I won't let that stop me from cutting corners, getting seafood cheaply wherever I can.
+I was spoiled in my first sushi dining experience, but I won't let that stop me from cutting corners, and getting seafood cheaply wherever I can.

 It pays to be friendly and chat with your neighbors.
 But if you are not as lucky as I am, don't worry, I have plenty of sushi recipes coming up that anyone can afford, like a California Roll recipe that's made with fake crab (which is priced cheaply at any market.)
 And if you are not a pescatarian, then do check back because I have another vegetarian sushi option: Portabella Mushroom Sushi.